About seasonal water supply planning

-The graph below shows the usable storage in the Bull Run reservoirs for 2020 (red) compared to the average level (green) and levels from 2015 (yellow) and 2019 (blue), which were recent supply-stressing summers.
+The graph below shows the usable storage in the Bull Run reservoirs for 2023 (red) compared to the average level (green) and levels from 2015 (yellow), a recent supply-stressing summer, and 2022 (black).

 Questions about Portland's drinking water supply planning

 Is there enough water to get through the summer?